codeequity/codeEquity/docs/raw-ceManual.md

-The pv2Item subhandler is found in [itemHandler.js](routes/gh/gh2/itemHandler.js).  pv2Item notifications are focused on interactions with GitHubs version 2 projects.
-These notifications are typically related to views, not content.
+The pv2Item subhandler is found in [itemHandler.js](routes/gh/gh2/itemHandler.js).  pv2Item notifications are focused on interactions with GitHub's version 2 projects.

 Curiously, at the time of this writing, GitHub does send notifications for any activity connected to a card, which is a `projects_v2_item`, but does not send notifications for activity related to the columns in a project.

-The following notification types are ignored by the handler: `archived`, `converted`, `reordered`, and `restored`.
+The following notification types are ignored by the handler: `archived`, `reordered`, and `restored`.

-The following notification types are handled by the handler: `created`, `deleted`, and `edited`.
+The following notification types are handled by the handler: `created`, `deleted`, `converted`, and `edited`.

 The pv2Item subhandler is primarily tasked with routing jobs to their final handler.
 No other work is done in this subhandler.

-The `created` and `deleted` actions deal exclusively with cards, and so are routed to the card subhandler.
+The `converted`, `created` and `deleted` actions deal exclusively with cards, and so are routed to the card subhandler.

 The `edited` actions can deal with card movements, or label edits, or project title edits.